ndnguru/tmdb-search-example/readme.md

 ## Overview
 This example single page application connects to the TMDB API to search for movies.
 The user may search form movies by entering search terms in a form.

-The search is performed asynchronously using GET requests to the TMDB API
+The search is performed asynchronously using GET requests to the [TMDB API](https://www.themoviedb.org/?language=en)

 ##Implementation

 ###View/Frameworks
-####ReactJS
+####ReactJS View Framework
 We will use Facebook's ReactJS framework to render the content in the application.
-We also use React CSS Transitions to add some simple animations when content is loading or changing
+We also use React CSS Transitions to add some simple animations when content is loading or changing. [https://facebook.github.io/react/index.html](https://facebook.github.io/react/index.html)

+####Javascript Libraries
+ - JQuery - HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.  [https://jquery.com/](https://jquery.com/)
+ - MomentJS - Date/time utility. [http://momentjs.com/](http://momentjs.com/)

 ####Bootstrap
 We use Bootstrap for nicely formatted HTML markup